dunky11/react-saas-template/README.md

 ```
 npm start
 ```
 Your browser should now open and show the app.
-Otherwise open http://localhost:3000/ in your browser
+Otherwise open http://localhost:3000/ in your browser.

 ## Running the tests